-4.15 Summary
+5.15 Summary

 In all, three historic properties are within or adjacent to the proposed cable route: Spoor Farm, 857 Flats Roads, Athens, and Rushmore Farm.
 The Spoor Farm property is eligible for the National Register and will be avoided by HDD.
 The cable route and access road will be placed at the rear of a 19th-century farm determined to be eligible for the National Register: 857 Flats Road (03905.00056).
-No adverse effects are likely, a final determination of effects will be made by the Project and NYSHPO will provide concurrence.
+No adverse effects are likely, the Project will make a determination of effects and NYSHPO will provide concurrence.
 The Rushmore Farm is west of the Project and will not be directly impacted.

 A total of twenty-three (23) archeological sites are within or adjacent to the Project in this Package (Table 6).
 One site has a high probability of containing human remains.
-It is recommended that testing in advance of construction occur near the NYSM Site 432, a possible burial mound in the Town of Athens.
+It is recommended that testing in advance of construction occur near that site, which is a possible burial mound in the Town of Athens.